ComponentsGuide/components_guide/lib/components_guide_web/templates/accessibility_first/playwright.html.md

     {
       "role": "text",
       "name": "Get better at accessibility, testing, naming, performance, and using built-in browser features — all for free."
-    }
+    },
+    …
   ]
 }
 ```

-If you make changes to your app implementation and run the tests again, you’ll see a helpful diff like so:
+If you make changes to your site and run the tests again, you’ll see a helpful diff like so:

 <collected-figure image="accessibility-tree-snapshot-failure-diff">
   Diff comparing the accessibility tree after making changes to the components.guide home page.